Do you spend your days caring for or supervising our future generations?

 Julie is a kindergarten supervisor and often uses her personal mobile phone to call staff to cover shifts as well as call suppliers.
 As a result, these costs are tax deductible.
 She chose a monthly phone bill that was an accurate representation of a ‘typical’ month.

-She made 24 calls in total and 12 were work related.
+She made 24 calls in total and 12 were work-related.
 That equals 50% of Julie’s total phone bill.
 Therefore, as Julie pays $49 per month, she can now claim half of that back on her tax return.

-$24.50 x 12 months = $294.00 that Julie can claim on her yearly tax return!
+$24.50 x 11 months (1 month of annual leave) = $269.50 that Julie can claim on her yearly tax return!

-Other tax deductions for child care workers:
+Other tax deductions for childcare workers:

 - Association or union membership fees

-- Work related books or library additions
+- Work-related books or library additions

-- Work related internet (you can claim the percentage of your bill that applies to work related use)
+- Work-related internet (you can claim the percentage of your bill that applies to work related use)

 - Organising and attending excursions, day trips or events